JarbasHiveMind/HiveMind-community-docs/docs/12_handshake.md

 1. A shared cryptographic key is established between the server and the client.

-2. All further communication between the server and client is encrypted using this symmetric key (e.g., AES-256).
+2. All further communication between the server and client is encrypted using this symmetric key (AES-256).

 3. The session ID ensures continuity and identification in multi-session environments.